j-richey/ounce-of-rust-docs/fossxo-gdd/_sources/misc/future-enhancements.rst.txt

 =======================
 Additional Environments
 =======================
-A major focus of FoxXO is the ability to play tic-tac-toe in a variety of :doc:`../environments`.
+A major focus of FossXO is the ability to play tic-tac-toe in a variety of :doc:`../environments`.
 Future versions of the game can add even more environments.
 Some environments to consider are listed below.